ScillahSeptember/Data-Quality-Analysis/README.md

 # Data Quality Analysis

-**Overview**

-This repository contains a Jupyter Notebook focused on data quality analysis.
-The notebook explores various techniques to assess and improve the quality of data, ensuring it is accurate, complete, and reliable for analysis.

-**Features**
+## 📌 Project Overview
+This project focuses on analyzing data quality issues in a given dataset.
+The goal is to identify inconsistencies, missing values, duplicates, and other potential issues that impact data reliability.
+The analysis is conducted using **Python** and visualized with tools like **Power BI** or Matplotlib.

+## 📂 Dataset
+- **File:** `data_quality_issues.csv`
+- **Contents:** Contains raw data with potential quality issues such as missing values, duplicates, incorrect formats, and inconsistencies.
+- **Source:** [Provide dataset source if applicable]

+## 🛠️ Technologies Used
+- **Python** (Pandas, NumPy, Matplotlib, Seaborn)
+- **Jupyter Notebook**
+- **Power BI** (Optional, for visualization)

+## 📌 Key Features
-Data cleaning and preprocessing
+- Data cleaning (handling missing values, duplicates, and inconsistencies)
+- Exploratory data analysis (EDA) for quality assessment
+- Statistical insights into data issues
+- Data visualization to highlight key problem areas

+## 📊 Results & Insights
-Handling missing values
+- Summary of missing values and duplicates

-Identifying duplicates

-Detecting anomalies and inconsistencies

-Data validation and standardization

-**Technologies Used**

-Python

-Pandas

-NumPy

-Matplotlib/Seaborn (for data visualization)

-Getting Started

-Prerequisites

-Ensure you have the following installed:

-Python 3.x

-Jupyter Notebook

-Required Python libraries
+- Detection of inconsistent or incorrect data
+- Suggested methods to improve data quality

+## 🏗️ Future Improvements
+- Automating data quality checks with scripts
+- Integrating with Power BI dashboards
+- Enhancing data validation techniques